 What Are Penny Stocks?

 A stock doesn’t necessarily need to trade for under $1 to be considered a penny stock.
 Technically, penny stocks are defined as micro-cap stocks, meaning a stock with a market capitalization between $50 and $300 million.
-If the company is valued at less than $50 million, it is considered to be a nano-cap stock.
+If the company is valued at less than $50 million, it’s considered a nano-cap stock.

-Compare this to the largest 10 stocks trading in Canada (think banks, telecommunications, and pipelines), which have a market capitalization of between $35 billion and $100 billion, and you can see why trading smaller stocks can be riskier than investing in large blue-chip companies.
+Compare this to the largest 10 stocks trading in Canada (think banks, telecommunications, and pipelines), which have a market capitalization of between $35 billion and $100 billion.
+You can see why trading smaller stocks can be riskier than investing in large blue-chip companies.

 The Securities & Exchange Commission (SEC) defines penny stocks as any stock trading for less than $5.
 Another definition is that any stock trading over-the-counter (OTC) or on pink sheets should be considered a penny stock.